-Be sure to research the accreditation and reputation of any school you are considering.
+Be sure to research the accreditation (see REGIONAL ACCREDITATION AGENCIES IN THE UNITED STATESon Page 5 of this article) and reputation of any school you are considering.

 If you have the focus, motivation, and discipline, distance learning can be a great way to help you achieve your academic goals, while accommodating your schedule and other obligations.

 VII I- FINANCIAL ASSISTANCE

 When deciding to pursue a bachelor’s or master’s degree, financial assistance is may be available to you in the form of federal or state grant or loan programs, as well as potential scholarships from the degree-granting school.